kiki-morozova/watkit/README.md

 # watkit
-a package registry for handwritten WAT modules (w compiled WASM).
+a package registry for handwritten WAT modules with recursive dependency resolution, semantic versioning, and automatic runner generation (JS + rust).

 ## why?
 ∵ WAT is a very cool low level language, and the first of its kind with such a low barrier to entry (runs in browser!).